rancher-sandbox/cluster-api-provider-elemental/cmd/agent/README.md

 The Elemental plugin leverages the [elemental-toolkit](https://rancher.github.io/elemental-toolkit/) to offer a fully managed OS experience.
 This plugin supports automated workflows to install, operate, and reset any underlying host.
 If you want to try it out, just follow the [quickstart](../../doc/QUICKSTART.md) and build your own iso.
+For in-depth info and troubleshooting, please read the [documentation](./PLUGIN_ELEMENTAL.md)

 ### Dummy Plugin

 The Dummy plugin is a very simple plugin, as the name suggests, that can be exploited to automate OS management by external means.
-For example, instead of installing a system when the agent is called with the `--install` argument, this plugin will output the install information from [ElementalRegistration's](../../api/v1beta1/elementalregistration_types.go) `spec.config.elemental.install` into an `install.yaml` file in the agent work directory.
-No further action is taken by the plugin, once the file is created the system will be considered **installed** and ready to be bootstrapped.
-An administrator can implement logic around this expected file, for example leveraging [Systemd's Path Units](https://www.freedesktop.org/software/systemd/man/latest/systemd.path.html).

-When a reset is triggered, the plugin will create a `needs.reset` file in the agent work directory.
-When this file is created, some logic can take place to prepare the machine for reset, delete the `needs.reset` file and start the agent with the `--reset` argument to mark the host as reset.
-In this stage some host services may also be stopped or uninstalled, for example `k3s`.

-Similarly to the installation, a `reset.yaml` in the agent work directory will be created when the agent is called with the `--reset` argument.
-A host is considered successfully **reset** after the file is created.
-The reset will fail if the `needs.reset` file exists.
-This highlight that the host was not prepared for reset first.
+You can consult the [documentation](./PLUGIN_DUMMY.md) for more details.